Openzyme/openzyme/README.md

 $ docker exec -it bacalhau ./bacalhau get <job_id>
 ```

+## Next Steps
+* Change structure-to-trajectory.py
+* Have create-protein-trajectory.py download all result files to output
+* Pass in PDB files as input through IPFS
+* Pass in params as json file through IPFS
+* Add alphafold with defaul weights to container
+* Add amino-acid-to-structure.py
+* Add amino-acid-to-trajectory.py

 ## Remote Dev Setup
 Recommend using VSCodes SSH tool with an AWS P2 instance